Finity-Alpha/OpenVoiceChat/docs/Advanced_Usage.md

 Tips and tricks for getting the most out of OpenVoiceChat.

 ### [Key words]
-Text surrounded in square brackets are not spoken by the tts model.
+Text surrounded in square brackets is not spoken by the tts model.
 This form of "tokens" can be used for stopping criteria, special commands, or other purposes.

 ### Stopping criteria